revox2006/unity-imposters/README.md

 - Import Plugins folder to a Unity project.
 - Window -> IMP opens the baking tool
+- Example assets built in 2017.3, tool should be 2017 + 2018 compatible

 Based on the work of [Ryan Brucks](http://shaderbits.com/blog/octahedral-impostors/)